 The results for employment are particularly interesting.
 We find that while robot adoption and employment growth are correlated, an increase in robot intensity is followed by job losses.
 Similarly, firms with initially more replaceable tasks operating in industries more suitable for automation experience a stronger reduction in employment than other firms.
-Regarding other outcomes, we consistently find that importing robots leads to an increase in the employment share of high-skill professions and sales per worker, while the effects on total sales are much weaker.
+Regarding other outcomes, we consistently find that importing robots leads to an increase in the employment share of high-skill professions and various measures of productivity, while the effects on total sales are much weaker.

 The first-stage results also confirm the predictions of the model, thereby lending more credibility to our identification strategy: we find that firms performing more replaceable tasks in industries with a higher robot suitability, as well as larger firms, are more likely to start adopting robots in subsequent years.
-Finally, we show that the IV results are robust to excluding the crisis period, including non-manufacturing firms, and controlling for other phenomena, such as offshoring, that could have affected firms differentially depending on the replaceability of employment.
+Finally, we show that the IV results are robust to controlling for other phenomena, such as trade and offshoring, that could have affected firms differentially depending on the replaceability of employment.

 These patterns suggest that demand shocks lead firms to both expand and automate, resulting in a positive spurious correlation between robot adoption and employment.
 Once demand shocks are neutralized, however, the relationship turns negative, confirming the hypothesis that exogenous changes in automation lead to job displacement.
 Hence, our results warn that caution should be exercised in interpreting the positive correlation between robot adoption and employment often found in the literature.
 The weaker results on sales also suggests that, while robot adoption increases productivity, the higher efficiency does not necessarily lead to a fall in prices.
 This implies that part of the gains for consumers must be muted by an increase in markups.
 To our knowledge, this is the first evidence lending support to the hypothesis that investment in robots may give firms market power.
-It also raises the concern that firms may have had an incentive to choose an "excessive" level of automation (see, for instance, Acemoglu and Restrepo, 2018a, Martinez, 2019, Korinek and Ng, 2018, Caselli and Manning, 2019).
+It also raises the concern that firms may have had an increntive to choose an "excessive" level of automation (see, for instance, Acemoglu and Restrepo, 2018a, Martinez, 2019, Korinek and Ng, 2018, Caselli and Manning, 2019).

-This paper contributes to the literature on the labor market impact of automation.
+To our knowledge, this is the first paper that uses an IV strategy to identify the effect of industrial robots at the firm level.
+In doing so, it contributes to the growing literature on the labor market impact of automation.
 Several influential papers use data from the International Federation of Robotics (IFR), which provides information on purchases of industrial robots for a set of countries and industries.
 The results are mixed.
 Acemoglu and Restrepo (2019) find that US commuting zones that were more exposed to robots during the period 1990-2005 experienced negative effects on employment and wages.
 However, in a panel of 17 countries, Graetz and Michaels (2018) find that, while robots reduced the employment share of low-skill workers, they only had a small effect on total employment and positive effects on productivity.
-Dauth, Findeisen, Suedekum and Woessner (2018) find that robot exposure across local labor markets in Germany led to job losses in manufacturing that were however offset by gains in the service sector.
+Dauth, Findeisen, Suedekum and Woessner (2018) find that robot exposure across local labor markets in Germany led to job losses in manufacturing that were however offset by gains in the service sector.2